-I have been living and working in the outdoors for over a decade as a field biologist, experiential educator, and tall ship sailor.
+I have spent over a decade now living and working in the outdoors as a field biologist, experiential outdoor educator, and tall ship sailor.

-Most recently, I have worked as a field biologist for the National Park Service, National Audubon Society, and other organizations and research labs in Maine, Alaska, and throughout the Four Corners of the Southwest.
+Most recently, I have worked as a field biologist for the National Park Service, National Audubon Society, Central Arizona-Phoenix Long-Term Ecological Research, and other organizations and research labs in Maine, Alaska, and throughout the Four Corners of the Southwest.

-My primary interests are ornithology, biodiversity, natural history, conservation biology, science communication, and arts-science integration.
+My interests are eclectic but primarily focused on ornithology, biodiversity, natural history, conservation biology, science communication, and arts-science integration.

 Mahoney, Sean M., Anna Nellis B Smith; Peter J Motyka; Erick J Lundgren; Matthew J Johnson; Raemy R Winton; Bo Stevens.
 2019.
 Russian olive habitat along an arid river supports fewer bird species, functional groups, and a different species composition relative to mixed vegetation habitats.
 Journal of Arid Environments.
 Vol 167: 26-33. doi.org/10.1016/j.jaridenv.2019.04.018.